datastaxdevs/workshop-graphql-netflix/README.md

   )
 }
 ```
-* Use the arrow in the middle of the screen to execute the query
+* Use the big "play-button" arrow in the middle of the screen to execute the query

 ![image](tutorial/images/playground-1.png?raw=true)